cmc-corpora/cmc-corpora.github.io/content/project/cmc-corpora2026/index.md

 We adopt a broad definition of CMC and social media, encompassing a wide range of digital communication platforms, including email, forums, chat and messenger applications (e.g. WhatsApp, Telegram), social networking and content-sharing platforms (e.g. Facebook, Instagram, TikTok, 𝕏/Twitter), video portals (e.g. YouTube), online gaming environments, and communication spaces within learning platforms and virtual worlds.

-CMC-Corpora 2026 welcomes you to Oulu, a vibrant university city in Northern Finland, known for its creativity, technology, and cultural innovation.
-As a European Capital of Culture 2026, Oulu will host a year-long celebration of art, language, and digital culture, making it the perfect setting for this conference.
-Join us to explore language, communication, and technology in a uniquely northern atmosphere of collaboration and discovery.
+CMC-Corpora 2026 took place in Oulu, a university city in Northern Finland and a European Capital of Culture in 2026.
+The conference provided a northern setting for exchange on language, communication, corpus research, and technology.

+The open-access [conference proceedings](https://doi.org/10.14618/0j79-7835) are published by the Leibniz Institute for the German Language (IDS) and are also available as a [direct PDF download](https://ids-pub.bsz-bw.de/files/13980/Proceedings_CMC_2026.pdf).